JoramMillenaar/obsidian-related-notes/README.md

 - Test windows compatibility
 - Add ignore headers option (for people that have heavily template their headers.
 Then it doesn't really add meaning)
 - Support renaming files
+- Fix bug that the leaf gets stuck on one file's

 ### License